Gabrielle Palmer: Campaigning work

 In 1974, when her two children were still small, Palmer read The Baby Killer, an influential booklet by Mike Muller published by the charity War on Want highlighting the aggressive promotion of breastmilk substitutes in regions where their use led to infection and death of infants.
 Palmer resolved to work against the unethical promotion of artificial milks over breastfeeding.
 She was instrumental in establishing the campaigning group Baby Milk Action (International Baby Food Action Network, IBFAN), based in Cambridge, UK, and of which she is still a patron.
 This work with Baby Milk Action included coordinating the UK boycott of Nestle products, raising awareness of the issue and of the WHO/UNICEF International Code of Marketing of Breast-milk Substitutes in UK colleges, schools and institutions as well as engaging the attention of politicians and public figures.

 In 1999, she was appointed HIV and Infant Feeding Officer in UNICEF HQ, New York.
 From 2001 to 2007 she worked as a lecturer and tutor at the London School of Hygiene and Tropical Medicine as well as simultaneously serving on UNICEF UK Baby Friendly Initiative Designation Committee, and continuing various freelance consultancy work.

 She has worked and run short training courses for health professionals in 46 countries including Mongolia, Libya and North Korea.
-She also served as a managing trustee for Health Books International in the days it was known as Teaching-aids at Low Cost, TALC.
+She also served as a managing trustee for Health Books International when it was known as Teaching-aids at Low Cost, TALC.
 She continues to campaign and her most recent work was published by the Association for Improvements in the Maternity Services.